 Niche social networks are built as communities for like-minded individuals, for specific purposes that allow users to focus on their specific needs, to create and expand their networks and build communities.

-These networks specialize in more-focused conversation bringing back the true meaning of quality content and quality networking.
+These networks specialise in more-focused conversation bringing back the true meaning of quality content and quality networking.
 Users themselves are invited to create quality communication and content in order to broaden their interest.
 Moreover, by creating focused conversation, niche networks are bringing new social change in the way we learn, receive information and communicate.
 Technology and social changes go hand in hand.

 What will marketers get from niche social networks?